 Preventing unplanned downtime and avoiding unnecessary replacement costs can be possible with predictive maintenance, for example changing air filters and cleaning cooling air intake and exhaust ducting.
 Inspections and regularly scheduled maintenance are also good practices, but employing a more strategic maintenance schedule is even better.

 Monitoring the temperature of your asset alerts you to damaging temperature changes.
 It also provides analytics to help you identify temperature trends and address them as needed, reducing unnecessary maintenance routines.

 Even when an asset isn’t directly affected by water, moisture is still present in the air and will be absorbed by dust, making it more likely to adhere to surfaces.

 As dust finds its way into an asset’s overlooked nooks and crannies, as well as cooling fans, the moisture it absorbs corrodes internal components and circuitry, leading to more problems that are difficult to diagnose.
 Dust and moisture can also lead to:

 As with temperature, an advanced condition monitoring solution provides maintenance managers with analytics to identify steady or sudden increases in humidity that promote dust/moisture buildup within components.

-Parker has successfully launched such a solution: SensoNODE™ Blue sensors and SCOUT™ Mobile software.
-When used in tandem, SensoNODE sensors track an asset’s temperature, pressure, and humidity, and transmit the data wirelessly to the SCOUT Mobile platform, which can be downloaded to a mobile device.
+Parker has successfully launched such a solution: SensoNODE™ Blue Sensors and Voice of the Machine™ Mobile software.
+When used in tandem, SensoNODE Sensors track an asset’s temperature, pressure, vibration and humidity, and transmit the data wirelessly to the Voice of the Machine Mobile App.
 This gives users real-time and historic trends and easy-to-understand analyses of their asset conditions to help address dust-related issues before they escalate.